-That doesn’t mean you shouldn’t use emails as part of your Smart Campaign, just that you need to understand the differences between the two in how you use them.
+That doesn’t mean you shouldn’t use emails as part of your Smart Campaign, just that you need to understand the differences between the two and how you use them.

 Texts are best used for appointment setting and starting a conversation.
 As we mentioned, keeping them short, personal, and ending on a question ensures a high response rate.
 Conversely, texts that are lengthy and impersonal will backfire - you’ll end up annoying your local agent population and getting your number blocked.